Stephen Hannock: 2000-Present

 Hannock’s 8 x 12 foot painting, Northern City Renaissance, Mauve Dawn (Mass MoCA #161), was included in the May 17–September 21, 2014 exhibition Shafts of Light: Mining Art in the Great Northern Coalfield at the Bowes Museum in County Durham in northern England.
 The painting is the same in size and theme his earlier work, Northern City Renaissance: Newcastle, England (Mass MoCA #79-E), which was commissioned by the musical artist, Sting for the November 2008, opening of the Laing Art Gallery in Newcastle, England.

 In 2014, the Yale University Art Gallery acquired Hannock’s 2013 painting The Oxbow for Frank Moore and Dan Hodermarsky (Mass MoCA #196).
 The polished mixed media on canvas over panel work measures 48 x 72 inches.

 Also in 2014, Hannock was invited to curate an exhibition of contemporary art to be held at The Thomas Cole House––home and studio of 19th century American artist Thomas Cole––and Olana, the home of Cole's student, Frederic Edwin Church.
-The exhibition of 28 artists, open May 3 through November 1, 2015 and entitled Rivercrossingsis the first-ever collaboration between these two historic sites of American art.
+The exhibition of 28 artists, open May 3 through November 1, 2015 and entitled Rivercrossings is the first-ever collaboration between these two historic sites of American art.
 A New York Times review of the show, stated:

 “Rivercrossings is the project of the luminist painter Stephen Hannock, whose contemporary style owes much to the Hudson River School’s monumental studio work.
 Curators often talk about pieces in exhibitions creating 'a visual dialogue' with one another.
 But this show goes beyond polite discourse.
 Here the dialogue is like that overheard at a family reunion.
 In this case, 'family' is two centuries of American art."

 In the fall of 2015, Two Ponds Press of Camden, Maine will publish a limited edition book––The Last Ship, from the River of the Northern City––a three-year collaboration between Hannock and his long-time friend, the musician Sting.
 The book is a compendium of woodcuts by Hannock inspired by the music and lyrics for The Last Ship, the musical by the same name.
 Both book and musical center on the dying shipbuilding industry in Sting's hometown, Newcastle, a theme that has informed the work of Hannock and Sting for the last several years.

 Hannock is among the handful of living artists to be included in The Metropolitan Museum of Art: Masterpiece Paintings, published in 2016.
 The book provides illustrations and details of 500 art works from the permanent collection of the Metropolitan Museum—works created over the course of 5,000 years in cultures across the globe.